challfry/TheKraken/Docs/Feature plans.md

 Make the app the handler for links, maybe?
 Universal links require the super-fun app site association file.
 Custom url schemes are also a possibility.

+## Twitarr, Seamail, Forums improvements
+Rotate phone to fullscreen the topmost photo in a tweet/mail/forum post that's on screen.